marslana/hpc-to-cloud-spark-kafka/README.md

 Evaluation of Apache Spark and Apache Kafka for streaming HPC-processed scientific data to the cloud.
 The repository is organized around the two parts of the study:

-1. **`hpc-characterization/`** — Spark-Kafka streaming performance on an HPC cluster deployed via Singularity containers on SLURM (168 native Kafka measurements, 24 Spark Structured Streaming configurations averaged over 3 runs, and 36 broker-scaling configurations under RF 1--3).
+1. **`hpc-characterization/`** — Spark-Kafka streaming performance on an HPC cluster deployed via Singularity containers on SLURM (60 native Kafka measurements, 12 Spark Structured Streaming configurations, and 36 broker-scaling configurations under RF 1--3).
 2. **`hpc-to-cloud-pipeline/`** — Five end-to-end delivery pipelines from HPC to AWS EC2 over WAN, evaluated on a 5 GB EEA air-quality dataset.

 ## Pipeline Approaches